gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### The new ‘maven-publish’ plugin

-The new ‘maven-publish’ plugin is an alternative to the existing ‘maven’ plugin, and will eventually replace it.
+The new icubating ‘maven-publish’ plugin is an alternative to the existing ‘maven’ plugin, and will eventually replace it.
 This plugin builds on the new publishing model that was introduced in Gradle 1.3 with the ‘ivy-publish’ plugin.
-The new publication mechanism (which is currently “incubating”, including this plugin) will expand and improve over the subsequent Gradle releases to provide more convenience and flexibility than the traditional publication mechanism.
+The new publication mechanism (which is currently “incubating”, including this plugin) will expand and improve over the subsequent Gradle releases to provide more convenience and flexibility than the existing publication mechanism.

 In the simplest case, publishing to a Maven repository looks like…